 UEF International Mobility Services organises a pre-departure orientation in April (and a another in November) for all the UEF students who are going on a student exchange.
 In the pre-departure orientation, we will discuss health, practical arrangements, and other relevant matters of outgoing exchange students.

 The next sessions will be held for students going abroad for Spring 2025.
 The sessions will be recorded.
-Links to the events will be shared here.
+Links to the events have been shared by email to invitees.

 NB!
 All sessions start on the hour, not quarter past.
 Event times are scheduled for Finnish time.